 The process is expected to take about six to eight months.

 The application for the crime-free, drug-free rental housing ordinance workgroup is now available.
 Interested individuals should complete and submit the form by Feb.
 28, 2019

 Update (1.15.19): At its Jan.
 14 study session, the city council asked staff to summarize the council discussion about the workgroup formation process, and to begin working on the workgroup application process.
 The council discussion summary will be added as a report to a council meeting by the end of January.

 Update (1.11.19): At its Jan.
 14, 6:30 p.m. study session, the city council will consider a process for convening a workgroup to review and evaluate the crime-free/drug-free rental housing ordinance.
 View the agenda and reports.

 Update (12.17.18): At its Dec.
 17 regular meeting, the St. Louis Park City Council voted 6-0 (Hallfin absent) to suspend all city notices of violations of the crime-free/drug-free rental housing ordinance.
 This topic will be discussed again at the Jan.
 14 study session.

-Update: Following discussion at the Dec.
-10 study session, the St. Louis Park City Council asked city staff to return with more information to the Monday, Dec.
-17, regular meeting of the city council.
+Update (12.10.18): At its Monday, Dec.
+17, regular meeting, the St. Louis Park City Council will consider a resolution that would suspend certain provisions of the crime-free/drug-free ordinance.
+Staff was asked to prepare this resolution for council consideration following discussion at the Dec.
+10 study session.
 View the presentation given by staff at the Dec.
 10 study session.
 The Dec.
 17 meeting will start at 7:30 p.m. in the council chambers at St. Louis Park City Hall, 5005 Minnetonka Blvd.
 View Agendas & Minutes for council meetings.

 Q: When and why was the crime-free housing ordinance passed in St. Louis Park?